grigange/grigange/README.md

 ### 👋🏽 Hi there, I'm Angelos

- 👨🏽‍💻 Currently pursuing a Bachelor's degree in Computer Science at Aristotle University of Thessaloniki
+ 🧑🏽‍🎓 Bachelor of Computer Science in Aristotle University of Thessaloniki 👨🏽‍💻 Ongoing Thesis in Financial Analysis
  ❗ 404: *Hobbies not found, too busy coding!*

 ### 💻 Tech Stack